PSC-CoTC/PSC-FRAM-Admin/help/import-file-readme.md

 ## Update FRAM Post-Season Model Run with Import File

 Once the import files have been updated, they can be imported back into the model run through `ImportPostSeasonFile.bat` command.
-This command validates the file and updates the
+This command validates the file and updates the database if no validation rules are broken.

-Note: The import file is validated for use as a post season catch data set for backward FRAM.
+Note: The import file is validated for use as a post-season catch data set for backward FRAM.
 This mainly consists of checking fishery flags against non-selective and mark selective catch.

 ## Validation of Post-Season Catch Values